cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

     A multi-region cluster contains at minimum three regions and can survive the loss of a single region.
 Refer to [Planning your cluster](plan-your-cluster.html?filters=dedicated) for the configuration requirements and recommendations for CockroachDB {{ site.data.products.dedicated }} clusters.

 1. Select the number of nodes:
-    - For single-region application development and testing, you may create a 1 node cluster.
+    - For single-region application development and testing on AWS or GCP, you can create a single-node cluster.
+Single-node clusters are not available on Azure.
     - For single-region production deployments, we recommend a minimum of 3 nodes.
 The number of nodes also depends on your storage capacity and performance requirements.
 See [Example](plan-your-cluster.html?filters=dedicated#dedicated-example) for further guidance.
     - For multi-region deployments, we require a minimum of 3 nodes per region.
 For best performance and stability, you should use the same number of nodes in each region.
     - See [Plan a CockroachDB Cloud cluster](plan-your-cluster.html?filters=dedicated) for the requirements and recommendations for CockroachDB {{ site.data.products.dedicated }} cluster configuration.